lmmentel/awesome-python-chemistry/README.md

 * [MolMod](http://molmod.github.io/molmod/index.html) - A library with many components that are useful to write molecular modeling programs.
 * [phonopy](http://atztogo.github.io/phonopy/) - An open source package for phonon calculations at harmonic and quasi-harmonic levels.
 * [PLAMS](https://github.com/SCM-NV/PLAMS) - Python Library for Automating Molecular Simulation: input preparation, job execution, file management, output processing and building data workflows.
+* [PorePy](https://github.com/pmgbergen/porepy) - A Simulation Tool for Fractured and Deformable Porous Media.
 * [ProDy](http://prody.csb.pitt.edu/) - An open source package for protein structural dynamics analysis with a flexible and responsive API.
 * [Psi4](http://psicode.org) - A hybrid Python/C++ open-source package for quantum chemistry.
 * [pyEMMA](http://www.emma-project.org/latest/) - Library for the estimation, validation and analysis Markov models of molecular kinetics and other kinetic and thermodynamic models from molecular dynamics data.